Tuning the phase diagram of a Rosenzweig-Porter model with fractal disorder

-\right. \eeq \end{widetext} where the Anderson transition happens at $D = 0$, i.e., at $b = \nu_0$ and $\gamma = 2\nu_0$.
+\end{widetext} where the Anderson transition happens at $D = 0$, i.e., at $b = \nu_0$ and $\gamma = 2\nu_0$.
 The above formula works for $1<\nu_0<2$.
 Note that unlike the fractal case, here there are $4$ regimes: (i)~ergodic phase, $\Gamma\gg O(1)$; (ii)~usual fractal case, $\delta\ll \Gamma\ll O(1)$; (ii)~new fractal case, $\delta_{typ}\ll \Gamma\ll \delta$; (iv)~localized phase, $\Gamma\ll \delta_{typ}$.
 Here the unusual fractal phase (iii) appears only when the mean level spacing $\delta$ converges and differs from the typical one, $\delta_{typ}\ll\delta\ll O(1)$.

 The results are plotted in Fig.~\ref{fig:d2mfrac} where the predicted fractal dimensions from our saddle point approximation match well with exact numerical results.
 We clearly see a curvature in $D$ vs $\gamma$, a feature absent in the fractal case, which increases with increasing $\nu_0$.
-However it seems that corrections to the saddle point approximation are stronger in this case than for fractal disorder, due to the logarithmic dependence of the prefactors in Eq.~\eqref{eq:P (s)_g (nu)_prefactor}.
+However it seems that \imk{finite-size effects} are stronger in this case than for fractal disorder, due to the logarithmic dependence of the prefactors in Eq.~\eqref{eq:P (s)_g (nu)_prefactor}\imk{, see similar effects in~\cite{LN-RP_WE,LN-RP_RRG,LN-RP_dyn}.
+Indeed, here finite-size effects to \imk{$D(L)$} are given by $\ln \ln L/\ln L$, that for available system sizes give $2.5$ times larger deviations.}

-To complete the analysis, now we discuss how the features of the phase transition are ingrained in the eigenvalues using level statistics and in the dynamics via computation of survival probability.